Selwyn-Kane/Offline-Media-Player.github.io/README.md

 - Any filename difference prevents VTT matching

 ### 🧠 Smart Playlists
+- **🆕 Improved Mood Detection**: Clear analysis cache after updating to get better classifications
 - Analyze your library once, reuse forever
 - Save analysis cache to localStorage
 - Try different templates for same music
 - Adjust criteria by generating custom playlists
 - Perfect for different activities and moods
+- **Note**: The enhanced mood detector now considers tempo, so fast tracks are more likely to be "energetic" and slow tracks "calm"

 ### ⚡ Performance
 - Use Compact or Mini mode if visualizer lags